 The PSC’s decision represents a case of “no good deed goes unpunished.”
 By trying to be nice to the County and expressly declining to rely on its preemptive authority, the PSC opened the door to an unnecessary legal error that left its decision vulnerable on judicial review.
 The case will now go back to the PSC for a new decision on LeGore’s CPCN application.

-Margaret M. Witherup, Chairperson, and David W. Beugelmans, Member of Gordon Feinblatt’s Environmental and Energy Law Group, represented the applicant LeGore Bridge Solar Center, LLC throughout the CPCN proceedings and on appeal.
+Margaret M. Witherup, Chair, and David W. Beugelmans, Member, both of Gordon Feinblatt’s Energy & Environmental Practice Group, represented the applicant LeGore Bridge Solar Center, LLC throughout the CPCN proceedings and on appeal.